Skip to content

 General-purpose chatbots hallucinate, lose grounding in source material, and leave reviewers with no way to verify claims.
 In a regulated submission, unverifiable content is worse than no content.

 Regulatory deadlines tighten while document complexity grows.
-Teams hire more writers and increase overtime, but cycle times don't improve because the underlying process remains inefficient and manual.
+Teams hire more writers and add overtime, but cycle times don't improve — the underlying process stays manual.

-Asthra helps life sciences teams generate structured first drafts from source content with writer-defined provenance, on-demand citations, and human-in-the-loop review — so writers can focus on judgment rather than grunt work.
+Asthra helps life-sciences teams generate structured first drafts from source content, with writer-defined provenance, on-demand citations, and human-in-the-loop review — so writers focus on judgment, not grunt work.

 At a glance